timOTdev/0034_web_developer_bootcamp/notes.md

 <% }); %>
 ```

-##Post Requests Pt.
+## Post Requests Pt.
 2
-- Previously, we were just sending back a res.send, but we actually want to save the input data with a form
+- Previously, we were just sending back a res.send(), but we actually want to save the input data with a form
 - Write post routes, and test them with Postman
 - We add a new post request in our app.js
 ```js